Career Profiles

 The course ANTHROP 3005: Careers with Anthropology prepares students from all sub-fields of anthropology for life beyond the degree.
 Students conduct exercises to discover what they are looking for in work and careers, they learn how to translate and communicate their anthropological and other skills to employers and clients, and they learn how to research their career communities using informational interviewing and other networking strategies.

-A critical part of the course are guest speakers from a wide range of fields and professions.
+A critical component of the course are guest speakers from a wide range of fields and professions.
 The guests discuss how they have leveraged their anthropological skills to network, get interviews, and land jobs.
 Below are profiles of some of the guest speakers who discuss their careers, how they use anthropology in their current positions, and share career advice for undergraduates.
 Most of the guests are alumni from our own program and were interviewed by students enrolled in the course.

 Profiles of careers in/with anthropology